Ocular Disease / Refractive & Ocular Surgery | Residency

 Technicians routinely perform this procedure.
 The resident has opportunity to use the topographer and learn how to interpret the topography and the Orbscan.

-Performed by ophthalmologists on site and the resident has opportunity to observe the procedures.
+Performed by ophthalmologists (YAG laser) and optometrists (IPL, LipiView/LipiFlow, Blephex, Miebography) on site and the resident has opportunity to observe and perform these procedures when appropriate.

 Visual Fields and Pachymetry